Tensor categories for vertex operator superalgebra extensions: Vertex tensor categories

-\begin{nota} From now on, we shall typically use \emph{module} when we mean a {grading-restricted generalized module}.
-Also, for a parity-homogeneous element $w$ in a $V$-module, we use $\vert w\vert$ to denote the parity of $w$. \end{nota}
+\begin{nota} From now on, we will typically use \emph{module} to mean a {grading-restricted generalized module}.
+Also, for a parity-homogeneous element $w$ in a $V$-module, we will denote the parity of $w$ by $\vert w\vert$. \end{nota}